XenseRobotics/xensesdk/docs/docs/source/GripperSDK/user/GuiUseGuide/usr/user_interface_and_interactions.rst

     :width: 16px
     :height: 16px

-|theme_switch| Theme Switch: Click to select the interface theme
+|theme_switch| Settings: Theme appearance and language type in the settings interface

 |help| Help: Opens help documentation and FAQ (Frequently Asked Questions)

 |about| About: Displays application information

 |minimization| Minimize: Minimizes the application to the background

+|maximization| Maximize: Maximize the application to occupy the entire screen

 |exit| Exit: Closes the current application